How to Convert Scotiabank Bank Statements to Excel or CSV

 A Note for Personal Banking Customers

-ScotiaConnect is for business banking only — if you use Scotia Online for personal banking, skip to the next section for PDF conversion methods.
+ScotiaConnect is for business banking only.
+If you use Scotia Online for personal banking, use transaction download when it gives you the period and fields you need, and use the next section when the PDF eStatement is the only reliable source.
 If you also manage accounts at other Canadian banks, you may find our guide on converting BMO bank statements to Excel or CSV useful for multi-bank reconciliation.

 How to Convert Scotia Online PDF Statements to Excel